 - Swimsuit is a need because you may want to spend all day inside the emerald cool water

 - If you are allergic to specific food or want to eat vegetarian, just tell your host to cook suitable food for your meals.
 The host will be definitely happy to make your meal delicious for you only.

 - Walking shoes for biking, hiking and sandals/slipper for boating will be ideal to enjoy the trip

 - You can totally combine your trip to Cao Bang Province or Lang Son Province if time allows up to 4-5 days in the region.

 - The best time to travel will depend on which activity you are more interested in doing, such as from April to May, you have chance to see beautiful rice paddies, April – May, August – October are two good time for swimming, October to July – trekking.

-I wish this trip may satisfy your need to discover the untamed nature as well as the authentic culture in the North-West Vietnam during your travel to Vietnam
+I wish this trip may satisfy your need to discover the untamed nature as well as the authentic culture in the North-West part of Vietnam during your travel to Vietnam